leejo/CGI.pm/README.md

 to install CGI.pm

-The rational for this decision is that CGI.pm is no longer considered good practice for developing web applications, B<including> quick prototyping and small web scripts.
+The rational for this decision is that CGI.pm is no longer considered good practice for developing web applications, *including* quick prototyping and small web scripts.
 There are far better, cleaner, quicker, easier, safer, more scalable, more extensible, more modern alternatives available at this point in time.
 These will be documented with a specific CPAN dist: CGI::Alternatives.